nosarthur/gita/README.md

   help: checkout the master branch
 ```

+### customize information displayed by the `gita ll` command

-Another customization is the information items displayed by `gita ll`.
+You can customize the information displayed by `gita ll`.
-The used and unused information items are shown with `gita info` and one can
+The used and unused information items are shown with `gita info`, and the
-create `$XDG_CONFIG_HOME/gita/info.yml` to customize it.
-(I am thinking of hiding all these details from user at the moment, which means
-you probably don't need to read the rest of this section.)
+configuration is saved in `$XDG_CONFIG_HOME/gita/info.yml`.

 For example, the default information items setting corresponds to